-16.1 Shareholders should have the opportunity to participate effectively in and to vote at general meetings of shareholders.
+Guide elines Of The Code Grand Banks Corporate Governance Practices 16.1 Shareholders should have the opportunity to participate effectively in and to vote at general meetings of shareholders.
 Companies should make the appropriate provisions in their Articles of Association (or other constitutive documents) to allow for absentia voting at general meetings of shareholders.

-The Company's Articles of Association has been updated to allow for absentia voting.
+The Company's Articles of Association allow for shareholders to vote in absentia (including but not limited to the voting by mail, electronic mail or facsimile).
 16.2 There should be separate resolutions at general meetings on each substantially separate issue.
 Companies should avoid "bundling" resolutions unless the resolutions are interdependent and linked so as to form one significant proposal.
 All the resolutions at general meetings are single item resolutions.
 16.3 All directors should attend general meetings of shareholders.
 In particular, the Chairman of the Board and the respective Chairman of the AC, NC and RC should be present and available to address shareholders' queries at these meetings.
 The external auditors should also be present to address shareholders' queries about the conduct of audit and the preparation and content of the auditors' report.
 Where possible, the Chairmen of the RMAC, Remuneration and Nominating Committees are present at the AGM to answer queries raised at the meetings.
 The Chairman of the RMAC, Remuneration and Nominating Committees will where possible be present at all Extraordinary General Meetings to answer queries provided that such extraordinary meetings are scheduled in advance.
 The external auditors, KPMG LLP, and internal auditor, JF Virtus Pte Ltd, are also invited to attend the AGM to address any shareholders' queries about the conduct of their audits.
 16.4 Companies should prepare minutes of general meetings that include substantial and relevant comments or queries from shareholders to the agenda of the meetings, and responses from the Board and Management, and to make these minutes available to shareholders upon their requests.
 The Company prepares minutes of general meetings and makes them available upon request by shareholders.
 16.5 Companies should put all resolutions to vote by poll and make an announcement of the detailed results showing the number of votes cast for and against each resolution and the respective percentages.
 Companies are encouraged to employ electronic polling.
+The Company has employed electronic polling.
 All resolutions are put to vote by poll and the detailed results of the poll is announced at the meetings as well as in SGXNET.